moswm/roboTickerTape/README.md

 # roboTickerTape

-Aggregates and caches ticker tapes from exchanges
+Aggregates and caches ticker tapes from exchanges.
+To work with a large number of requests, data buffering is used.

 ### * Project under development *